OpenVoiceOS/community-docs/docs/intents.md

 #### Defining entities

-Let's now find out Mycroft's opinion on different types of tomatoes.
+Let's now find out OVOS's opinion on different types of tomatoes.
 To do this we will create a new intent file: `vocab/en-us/do.you.like.intent`

 with examples of questions about mycroft's opinion about tomatoes: